No-Regret Gaussian Process Optimization of Time-Varying Functions: Introduction

 All the above works develop strong regret analyses within the strict bandit framework.
 Yet, in the time-varying regime, they share a limitation: none guarantees sublinear regret when the function changes at a constant rate (i.e., when~$B_T$ is linear).
-In our previous work~\cite{mauduit2025time}, we relaxed this restriction by allowing the learner to get additional queries at previously observed points at each iteration and proposed~\textbf{SparQ-GP-UCB}.
-We established the first sublinear upper bound on the regret in this extended setting.
-Leveraging sparse variational inference in GPs~\cite{burt2020convergence}, we showed that~${\mathcal{O}}(\log^d(T))$ updates per time step are sufficient to recover no-regret.
-These updates are chosen via a Determinantal Point Process (DPP)~\cite{Kulesza_2012}, which selects representative subsets of points based on the GP kernel, thereby reducing redundancy between updated samples.
+In~\cite{mauduit2025time}, the bandit feedback is relaxed by allowing the learner to get additional queries at previously observed points at each iteration, yielding~SparQ-GP-UCB, a no-regret algorithm for time-varying Bayesian optimization.
+This method relies on sparse variational inference in GPs~\citep{burt2020convergence} to select the additional queries locations at each iteration.
+It is shown that~${\mathcal{O}}(\log^d(T))$ updates per time step, chosen via a Determinantal Point Process (DPP)~\citep{Kulesza_2012}, are sufficient to recover no-regret.
 Even though this method provides a systematic approach to optimize time-varying objectives, it is still far from the bandit setting as it requires~$\mathcal{O}(T\log^d(T))$ additional queries in total, after~$T$ iterations, where~$d$ is the dimension of the input space.